Table

 </TextLink>

-• TextLink — navigation that takes you somewhere (View profile, Open document)
+- TextLink — navigation that takes you somewhere (open read sheet, navigate to profile)

 Tooltip indicators